kimlai/kimlaitrinh.me/README.md

 # My personal website

-Built using postcss and tailwindcss.
+Built using 11ty, postcss and tailwindcss.

 To watch file changes while in dev
 ```
-$ npm run watch
+$ npm start
 ```

 To make a production build